cesarvr/blog/content/post/rust-vs-javascript.md

 A while ago I wrote a [blog post](https://cesarvr.io/post/rust-performance/) post about my learning adventure with Rust, to make thing interesting I was trying to use Rust to solve some [programming puzzle](https://adventofcode.com/2018/day/5) and by curiosity I decided to use this puzzle as a benchmark to measure what language was faster Rust or Javascript.

-On paper the winner should be Rust by a mile, but I found out that that wasn’t the case and JS was faster.
-Looking for the reason for this I started to profile the Rust code looking for bottlenecks and found that interestingly I was using the [slowest function to turn characters lowercase](https://cesarvr.io/post/rust-performance/), giving my naive Rust code a temporary victory.
+On paper the Rust implementation should win by a mile, surprisingly I found out that I was wrong so I started to profile the code looking for bottlenecks and found something interesting, I was using the [slowest function to turn characters to lowercase](https://cesarvr.io/post/rust-performance/), fixing this issue put things on par.

-That was until I move the code to my MacOS machine, which by curiosity I decide to give it try just by chance:
+But that was on Linux, when I moved the code to MacOS I found out that the JS implementation was still performing faster there.

 ```sh